cptMoonDog/moon-dog-technologies/README.md

 The contrast to the old system is that there was not a very well defined difference between `program` and `mission`.
 That ambiguity is solved with this new paradigm.

 The `payload.ks` bootfile is exclusively intended for use by the PRIMARY core on a payload.
-That is, the core that will be doing the driving for the whole ship after booster seperation.
+That is, the core that will be doing the driving for the whole ship after booster separation.
 If you have, for instance, another craft you will be deploying from this "mothership", use the `mission.ks` bootfile in the VAB.
 The `mission.ks` bootfile compiles the mission file to the core as well, but does not maintain the overhead that the "payload core" needs to.
 This allows, for instance, automated satellite constellation deployments, thusly: